Join the movement and go plastic free this July!

 You probably didn’t realise but balloons also contribute to single-use plastic waste.
 So instead of blowing up a million balloons for your next party, use our stylish paper decorations from Miss Etoile to decorate!
 These decorations come flat-packed and simply fold out ready for use.
 They come in a range of different shapes in beautiful pastel shades.

 We hope this post has inspired you to reduce your plastic usage and go plastic free!
 For more information and to join over a million people worldwide in the Plastic Free July Movement, then click here.
+To find out more about plastic pollution, especially the impact of single use plastic on our oceans, this article by SLO Active is a great read and real eye-opener about the serious dangers of plastic to our environment and the measures we need take to reduce the problem.

 Thanks for reading 🙂